Saumyaa27/Amazon-ML-Challenge-2021/README.md

 # Amazon-ML-Challenge-2021

-Amazon ML Challenge WASs a two-stage competition where students from all engineering campuses across India were given a unique opportunity to work on Amazon’s dataset to bring in fresh ideas and build innovative solutions for a real-world problem statement.
+Amazon ML Challenge was a two-stage competition where students from all engineering campuses across India were given a unique opportunity to work on Amazon’s dataset to bring in fresh ideas and build innovative solutions for a real-world problem statement.

 ## APPROACH: